 - Successful and safe emotional release

 If you don’t want to learn a musical instrument, you could try singing instead.
-And if that isn’t for your either then at least consider making listening to uplifting music a part of your daily routine.
+And if that isn’t for you either, then at least consider making listening to uplifting music a part of your daily routine.

 Hiking has so many benefits to health and wellbeing it is hard to know where to start.
 Obviously, there are the physical benefits of getting exercise, but it is more than just that.
 Getting outside can increase your levels of vitamin D. Low levels of vitamin D have been linked with depression.